ariel055132/Notes/AWS/DnsCachingPerformanceOptimization.md

 ## DNS (Domain Name System)
 * Objective
   * Converting a website entered by the user into the IP address of the web server they wish to connect to
-* How
+* How it work (Procedure)
+  1. Users enters website address (aka.
+Domain Names) in browser, for example: www.google.com
+  2. DNS Server receive the domain names entered by user, it needs to resolved it to the IP address of the web server that the user wants to connect to
-  1. Each DNS server has a *zone file*, it contains lots of records that map the host name or the domain name to a value including IP addresses
+    * Each DNS server has a *zone file*, it contains lots of records that map the host name or the domain name to a value including IP addresses
+    * DNS server is trying to map the domain name to the IP address, and return the IP to the user.
-  2. Computer can connect to the IP addresses with the help of zone file
+  3. Computer connects to the IP addresses given by DNS Server

 ## Amazon Route 53
 * An advanced DNS (with more routing policy)
 ### Routing Policy